Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 ## Deriving from MultiTenantDbContext
-This approach is easier bit requires inheriting from `MultiTenantDbContext` which may not alway be possible.
+This approach is easier bit requires inheriting from `MultiTenantDbContext` which may not always be possible.
 It is simply a pre-configured implementation of `IMultiTenantDbContext` with the helper methods as described below in (Adding MultiTenant Functionality to an Existing DbContext) [#adding-multitenant-functionality-to-an-existing-dbcontext]